RAP-research-output-impact/rap-etl/README.md

 ### Tests
-Initial unittests are in`tests`.
+Initial unit tests are in`tests`.
 Run as:
 ```
 python -m unittest discover tests
 ```